chandy619/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Step 1: Create Resources via Azure Portal
+- Step 1: Create Your Resources via Azure Portal
-- Step 2: Observe ICMP Traffic
+- Step 2: Use Remote Desktop to Install WireShark
-- Step 3: Observe SSH Traffic
+- Step 3: Use Command Line to Enter Varied Network Protocols
-- Step 4: Observe DHCP Traffic
+- Step 4: Observe Traffic for Each Protocol in WireShark
-- Step 5: Observe DNS Traffic
-- Step 6: Observe RDP Traffic

 <h2>Actions and Observations</h2>